MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 An operation supports the `Controlled` functor if and only if its definition contains a controlled definition.

-A controlled definition consists of the keyword `Controlled`, followed by one of:
+A controlled definition consists of the keyword `controlled`, followed by one of:

  - The keyword `auto` indicating that the Q# compiler should generate a